eth-vaw-glaciology/course-101-0250-00/website/software_install.md

 ![JupyterHub](/assets/JHubLauncher.png)

-\warn{It is recommended to duplicate and rename any files you are planning to work on and to download your work as back-up before leaving the session.}
+\warn{It is recommended to download your work as back-up before leaving the session.}

 ## Installing Julia v1.9 (or later)
 There are two recommended ways to install Julia v1.9: